For urgent consular assistance call

 If you're involved in an accident, you must take a breathalyser test.
 Refusing to take this test is a crime.

 Police strictly enforce traffic laws.
 They conduct frequent checks, including radar speed checks.
-If you're caught, you may lose your licence and have to pay a fine.
+You may lose your licence and have to pay a fine if caught.

 You need a road toll sticker (Rovinieta) to use national roads.
-Buy one online or from petrol stations and border points.
+Buy one online or from petrol stations or border points.
 Driving without a sticker may lead to a fine.

 Road travel can be dangerous when roads are wet or covered with ice and snow.